 He began his ministry at Prestonwood as an Intern to Married Adults in 2000, and then served as Associate to Young Singles and Minister to Young Singles.

-For the past six years, Jarrett has served as Teaching Pastor at Prestonwood.
-He is part of the Preaching Team and preaches during the Saturday Worship Service at the Plano Campus and on various Sunday mornings at all three campuses.
-Jarrett also oversees the Internship Program, which includes more than 30 interns at any given time, and the Prestonwood Network, which gives support to ministers all over the world who are leading churches planted by Prestonwood.
+For the past nine years, Jarrett has served as Teaching Pastor at Prestonwood.
+He is part of the Preaching Team and teaches during the Saturday Worship Service at the Plano Campus and on various Sunday mornings at both campuses.
+Jarrett also oversees the Residency Program, which includes more than 30 residents at any given time, and the Prestonwood Network, which gives support to ministers all over the world who are leading churches planted by Prestonwood.

 “Pastor Graham has had a profound influence on my life,” Jarrett said.
 “Just listening to him, going on hospital visits with him and working through sermons together, has been such a blessing.
 Now, I am able to invest in others, the way he invested in me.
 I’ve always said that I learned my theology from seminary but I learned leadership and how to effectively lead a church and influence people through Pastor Graham.”

-Jarrett and his wife, Debbie, live in Lewisville and have four daughters, Riley, Kelsey, Cameron and Landry.
+Jarrett and his wife, Debbie, live in Plano and have four daughters, Riley, Kelsey, Cameron and Landry.